 - Choose how members with enterprise logins will join your ArcGIS Online organization—automatically or through an invitation.

 The automatic option allows members to join the organization by signing in with their enterprise login.
 With the invitation option, you generate email invitations through ArcGIS Online that include instructions on how to join the organization.
-If you choose the automatic option, you can still invite members to join the organization.
+If you choose the automatic option, you can still invite members to join the organization or add them directly using their enterprise ID.

-- If you chose to invite members automatically, do the following:
+- If you chose to allow members to join automatically, do the following:

-- Select the default user type and the role that members will be assigned.
+- Select the default user type and role that members will be assigned.
 You can change the user type and the role after the member has joined the organization, if necessary.

-- Set the credit allocation for each invited member to a specified number of credits or to the organization's default limit.
+- Set the credit allocation for each new member to a specified number of credits or to the organization's default limit.

-- Optionally click Specify Groups and select the ArcGIS Online groups to which members will be added when they join the ArcGIS Online organization.
+- Optionally click Specify Groups and select the ArcGIS Online groups to which members will be added when they join the organization.

 - If you selected One identity provider, provide ArcGIS Online with metadata information about your enterprise IDP.

 Do this by specifying the source that ArcGIS Online will access to obtain metadata information about the enterprise IDP.
 There are three possible sources for this information: